btcpayserver/btcpayserver-doc/FAQ/FAQ-Deployment.md

 # BTCPay Deployment Frequently Asked Questions

 This document covers the most common questions, errors, and issues you may encounter prior and during the installation of the software.
-For a detailed list of deployments method and instructions for each, please see [/Deployment page](Deployment.md).
+For a detailed list of deployments method and instructions for each, please see [Deployment page](/Deployment.md).

 ## General Deployment FAQ